Questions? Check out our answers below.

 What should I do to get my pet ready for surgery?

-Make sure your pet does not eat after 10:00 pm the night before the surgery.
-Water is OK.
-Also, make sure your pet does not do more exercise than usual in the days before surgery.
+For dogs and cats, please make sure that they don’t eat past 10pm the night before the surgery.
+Water is okay.
+Also, make sure your dog or cat does not exercise more than usual in the days before surgery.
+For all other animals, such as rabbits, small mammals, and reptiles, please feed as you normally would.

 How will you keep my pet safe under anesthesia?